sotayamashita/mcp-server-demo/README.md

 > 2. Click the hammer icon to view:
 >     - Tools made available to the mode

-#### Use `add` tool on Claude Desktop

-Type the following text:
+Type in Claude Desktop:
 > Please use the add tool to sum 10 and 20

-#### Use `get_greeting` resource on Claude Desktop

-Type the following text:

-TODO: I cannot get the resource from Claude Desktop
+##### Using the `get_greeting` Resource

+**Note**: There appears to be an issue retrieving resources from Claude Desktop.
+This section needs further investigation.

 ## FAQ

 ### How does Claude Desktop select which MCP server tools to use?

-- The MCP client basically connects to all provided servers, but which tools it uses depends on the content of the question
+- Claude connects to all configured MCP servers but selects tools based on the content of the user's query
 - If the question content is not suitable for using tools, the tools will not be used

 ## References